d-bl/GroundForge-help/docs/clips/flip.md

 For figure A-B we added a neutral cloth stitch between the four mirrored stitches.
 In figure F we cheated: the last column of stitches is manually flipped.
 Figure G zooms in and extracts a manually flipped stitch.
+The flipped stitch is pale in figure F.

 ![](cllcr-bdpq.svg)